danlmyers/dotfiles/README.md

 To install please follow the instructions to install [dotfiles](http://github.com/jbernard/dotfiles) then clone the repro and sync. or copy the file/specific interested in.

+Need to make some further adjustments to the system for managing dotfiles